BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Constructor.md

 # The Constructor's Role in a Built Environment Innovation Challenge

-This content is intended for students who are exploring the role of a Constructor (or [Construction Managers](https://youtu.be/jNgsSdRqsh0)) as a part of a [Built Environment Innovation Challenge](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/README.md).
-[Designers](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Phase3/Stakeholders_Roles/Designer.md) and constructors are sometimes part of the same organization, such as a Design-Build frim.
+This content is intended for students who are exploring the role of a Constructor (or [Construction Manager](https://youtu.be/jNgsSdRqsh0)) as a part of a [Built Environment Innovation Challenge](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/README.md).
+[Designers](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Phase3/Stakeholders_Roles/Designer.md) and constructors are sometimes integral to the same organization, such as a Design-Build frim.
 In the context of a built environment innovation challenge, constructors refer to those professionals that provide the essenetial services neccesary to *realize* a coordinated solution to owner [requirements](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Phase1/TOC.md).
 These services include:
 * Planning
 * Permitting
 * Estimating
 * Scheduling
-* Contract administration
+* Sub-contract administration
 * Procurement
 * Logistics
 * Supervisory control